swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

-Note that the results are dependent on the OS/terminal combo you are using... from here on out in the tutorial, I will stick to virtual machine terminal output (very simliar to Mac OSX, linus output).
+Note that the results are dependent on the OS/terminal combo you are using... from here on out in the tutorial, I will stick to virtual machine terminal output (very simliar to Mac OSX, linux output).

 ### cd